Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 ![cover](Cover.png)

 The importance of testing in modern software development is really hard to overstate.
-Delivering a successful software product is not something you do once and forget about, but is rather a continuous recurring process.
+Delivering a successful product is not something you do once and forget about, but is rather a continuous recurring process.
 With every line of code that changes, software has to remain in a functional state, which implies the need for rigorous testing.

 Over time, as the software industry evolved, testing practices have matured as well.
 Gradually moving towards automation, testing approaches have also influenced software design itself, spawning mantras like test-driven development, emphasizing patterns such as dependency inversion, and ultimately leading to high-level architectures such as the "Clean Architecture" and similar.